ESA Governance Upgrade 2025

 Members Board members are nominated by respective constituencies: Branches, Sections, Students, Early Career Professionals.
 (Specific nomination processes vary across current constituent groups.)
 Positions are voted upon by members of respective constituencies.
 Nominating Committee nominates up to two nominees for at-large Governing Board positions, put forth for election by ESA membership.

 Officers Vice President-Elect and Treasurer are nominated by Sections, Branches, or petition of at least 10 members and voted upon by full ESA membership.
-Nominating Committee Committee nominates up to two candidates for Vice President (annually) and Treasurer (every three years), put forth for election by ESA membership.
+Nominating Committee nominates up to two candidates for Vice President (annually) and Treasurer (every three years), put forth for election by ESA membership.

 Discussion: A slate of two nominees per open position on the Governing Board would be based on a clear and purposeful process to elevate leaders with qualifications aligned to the Society's needs while allowing members at large to continue to have an opportunity to ultimately choose each new leader of their Society.